<img> HTML element embeds an image into the document.

 anonymousvalue was used.
 See CORS settings attributes for additional information.

-Decode the image asynchronously, to reduce delay in presenting other content.
+Decode the image asynchronously, after rendering and presenting the other DOM content.

-Default: no preference for the decoding mode.
-The browser decides what is best for the user.
+No preference for the decoding mode; the browser decides what is best for the user.
+This is the default value.

 The intrinsic height of the image, in pixels.
 Must be an integer without a unit.